REANNZ/etcbd-public/Lab.md

 Please note: the `icinga-setup.sh` script should be run only once.
 Repeated runs of the script would lead to unpredictable results (some database structures populated multiple times).

-# Monitoring the institutional radius server

-The monitoring tools (Icinga) come with functionality for monitoring a radius server.

-In ````icinga.env````, make sure these parameters (````EDUROAM_*````) match the settings of your institutional freeradius server.
-They come with the same defaults - so just make the same changes as on your freeradius server.

-After updating this file, restart the containers with:

-    cd etcbd-public/icinga
-    docker-compose stop
-    docker-compose up -d

 # Confirm all services report OK in icingaweb #

 Now explore the monitoring tools at https://xeap-wsNN.aarnet.edu.au:8443/ (and log in as ````admin```` with the password selected above).